nescampos/PoXAgents/Readme.md

 The sequence diagram above shows the interaction flow between different components:

 1. **Initialization**:
-   - PoxAgents starts with creating an OpenAI Assistant
+   - PoXAgents starts with creating an OpenAI Assistant
    - A new Thread is created for the conversation

 2. **Chat Session Loop**: